EIP-7928 defines block-level access lists recording all accessed accounts and storage slots with post-execution values.

 BAL verification occurs alongside parallel IO and EVM operations without delaying block processing.

-This proposal requires changes to the block structure that are not backwards compatible and require a hard fork.
+This proposal requires changes to the block structure and engine API that are not backwards compatible and require a hard fork.

 Validating access lists and balance diffs adds validation overhead but is essential to prevent acceptance of invalid blocks.